icons

 Disadvantages of investing in a farmhouse

 • You would have needed to relocate closer to your crops, which were likely in a remote place, which would have required a significant adjustment to the environment.
-Even if you don’t, maintaining the condition of your plot will require a lot of work and many visits.
-You will also have to shell out a tonne of cash to keep unauthorised squatters off your land unless you have a reliable friend or relative who lives nearby.
+Even if you don't, maintaining the condition of your plot will require a lot of work and many visits.
+You will also have to shell out a ton of cash to keep unauthorised squatters off your land unless you have a reliable friend or relative who lives nearby.

 • Due to restrictions, you are unable to erect a farmhouse or holiday home on your property.
 To prevent any legal disputes, you will be aware of these extra requirements.